ansible/ansible-rulebook/docs/rules.rst

       name: single condition
       condition: event.i == 23
       action:
-        assert_fact:
+        set_fact:
           fact:
             myfact: "{{event.i}}"

-| A rulebook can have multiple rule sets, the assert_fact/retract_fact/post_event allow you
+| A rulebook can have multiple rule sets, the set_fact/retract_fact/post_event allow you
 | to target different rule sets within the rulebook.
 You currently cannot assert an event to
 | multiple rule sets, it can be asserted to a single rule set.
 The default being the current
 | rule set.
 Please note the use of Jinja substitution in the above examples  when accessing